WPManageNinja/fluent-affiliate-docs/guide/admin-portal/managing-visits.md

+---
+title: Managing Visits
+description: Learn how to track and analyze affiliate visits in FluentAffiliate.
+Monitor click-through rates, filter traffic data, analyze conversion patterns, and optimize your affiliate program performance.
+---

 # Visits

 The Visits page is your central hub for monitoring all incoming affiliate traffic in real-time.
 It provides a granular, click-by-click log of every visitor who arrives on your site via a referral link.
 By analyzing this data, you can gain critical insights into your affiliates' promotional strategies, understand traffic quality, and pinpoint exactly which campaigns are driving the most engagement.